Read This First

 Prompt 2: Can societies cultivate empathy to a degree that no explicit formulation of a Golden Rule needs to be disseminated?

-The central claim is this: While it is possible for societies to cultivate empathy to a high degree, the explicit formulation of ethical principles like the Golden Rule serves important functions in maintaining social order and clarity.
+In plain terms: While it is possible for societies to cultivate empathy to a high degree, the explicit formulation of ethical principles like the Golden Rule serves important functions in maintaining social order and clarity.

 Innate Empathy